sguox002/leetcode/leetcode-all.md

 ->>

 <<-873	Length of Longest Fibonacci Subsequence    		47.9%	Medium
-for current element, we can bind with previous element to form a fib pair dp[i,j] the max length for the pair with ith and jth element as the ending two elements in fib series good practice on dp why we need 2d dp.
+for current element, we can bind with previous element to form a fib pair. first choice and then try next. typical dp pattern. dp[i,j] the max length for the pair with ith and jth element as the ending two elements in fib series good practice on dp why we need 2d dp.
 ->>